mishra-ankit-dev/development-resources/Angular/Directives/Resizer/README.md

       cursor: ew-resize; background: #eee;">
   </div>
 </div>

-	•	The directive remains on the outer <div>.
-	•	The handle is just for better visual feedback.
 ```

+- The directive remains on the outer <div>
+- The handle is just for better visual feedback.

 ---